Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 More information about the provision of healthcare can be found in our entry on Financing Healthcare.

-Healthcare is one of the most important inputs to produce health.
-The following visualization shows the cross-country relationship between life expectancy at birth and healthcare expenditure per capita.
-This chart shows the level of both measures in the first and last year for which data is available (1995 and 2014 respectively).
-The arrows connect these two observations, thereby showing the change over time for all countries in the world.
+The chart shows the level of both measures at two points in time, about a generation apart (1995 and 2014 respectively).
+The arrows connect these two observations, thereby showing the change over time of both measures for all countries in the world.
 As it can be seen, countries with higher expenditure on healthcare per person tend to have a higher life expectancy.
-And looking at the change over time, we see that as countries spend more money on health, life expectancy of the population increases.
+And looking at the change over time, we see that as countries spend more on health, life expectancy of the population increases.

 The countries are color-coded by world region, as per the inserted legends.
 Many of the green countries (Sub-Saharan Africa) achieved remarkable progress over the last 2 decades: health spending often increased substantially and life expectancy in many African countries increased by more than 10 years.
-The most extreme case is Rwanda, where life expectancy has increased from 32 to 64 years since 1995 (which was one year after the Rwandan genocide).
-The graph also shows that the African countries that suffered the most under the HIV/AIDS epidemic – Lesotho, Swaziland, and South Africa – experienced a decline of life expectancy from which they have not yet recovered.
+The most extreme case is Rwanda, where life expectancy has increased from 32 to 64 years since 1995 — which was one year after the Rwandan genocide.
+The graph also shows that the African countries that suffered the most under the HIV/AIDS epidemic — Lesotho, Eswatini, and South Africa — experienced a decline of life expectancy from which they have not yet recovered.

 The association between health spending and increasing life expectancy also holds for rich countries in Europe, Asia, and North America in the upper right corner of the chart.
 The US is an outlier that achieves only a comparatively short life expectancy considering the fact that the country has by far the highest health expenditure of any country in the world.